 So You want to be an Audiobook Narrator

-If you are consider getting a coach, consider one of these (click on their name for their link):
+If you are considering getting a coach, consider one of these (click on their name for their link):

 Mary Lynn Wissner - voicesvoicecasting.com